julien-blanchard/Blogging-templates/README.md

 * [**Pico**](https://picocss.com/)
 * [**Simple**](https://simplecss.org/)

-All templates share the same structure.
+All templates share the same design and structure.

+The purpose of this small project is to simplify the creation of static website generators such as [**Loulou**](https://github.com/julien-blanchard/Loulou).